Powered by MOMENTUM MEDIA

 Addressing ‘core design issues’

-How Financial Services Minister Stephen Jones decides to allocate a levy that exceeds the subsector cap is not the only change on the FAAA’s agenda, with Anderson stressing that it is still pushing for the “core design issues to be addressed”.
+How Financial Services Minister Stephen Jones decides to allocate a levy that exceeds the subsector cap is not the only change on the FAAA’s agenda, with Anderson stressing it is still pushing for the “core design issues to be addressed”.

 “The things like the retrospective nature of the scheme that was committed to be a prospective scheme.
-We're paying for the past.
-We're paying for the history stuff that happened before the scheme was established,” he explained.
+We’re paying for the past.
+We’re paying for the history stuff that happened before the scheme was established,” he said.

 “The original commitment was to pay for 12 months.
 The government only ended up paying for three months.